sciZer0/newdiscoveries/c/README.md

   <img src="/assets/images/cases.png"/><br>
 </p>

-Importantly, in each of the 4 cases, System is doing the same thing:
+Importantly, in each of the 4 cases, Organism is doing the same thing:

-> ### During every moment System is pushing the 20 kg object.
+> ### During every moment Organism is pushing the 20 kg object.

 More importantly, in each of the 4 cases,

-> ### During every moment System is pushing the 20 kg object with the same effort (Force) equal 196 Newtons.
+> ### During every moment Organism is pushing the 20 kg object with the same effort (Force) equal 196 Newtons.

-*More on how to calculate the effort (Force) with which System is pushing the 20 kg object a bit below.*
+*More on how to calculate the effort (Force) with which Organism is pushing the 20 kg object a bit below.*

 --

 ## 2.4.
 New Concept of Work and New Concept of Energy

-Importantly, when System using its resources is pushing an object in a certain direction during some time, even if the object is staying motionless while the pushing, it cannot be for free --  some resource is being spent on the pushing.
+Importantly, when Organism using its resources is pushing an object in a certain direction during some time, even if the object is staying motionless while the pushing, it cannot be for free --  some resource is being spent on the pushing.

 The New Concept of Work is:

-> ### Work is the process when a System using its resources is pushing an object during some time with a certain effort (Force).
+> ### Work is the process when a Organism using its resources is pushing an object during some time with a certain effort (Force).

 In other words,

-Work is the pushing done by System.
+Work is the pushing done by Organism.

 The truth is each of the following:

-* Each pusshing done by System requires Energy (some resource).
+* Each pusshing done by Organism requires Energy (some resource).

-* Each pusshing done by System is spending Energy (some resource).
+* Each pusshing done by Organism is spending Energy (some resource).

 As we already know::

-Energy is the resource for System to be doing Work.
+Energy is the resource for Organism to be doing Work.

 The New Concept of Energy is:

-> ### Energy is the resource for System to be pushing an object during some time with a certain effort (Force).
+> ### Energy is the resource for Organism to be pushing an object during some time with a certain effort (Force).

 --